Meize0729/Meize0729/README.md

 # 👋 About Me

 ## 💡 Hello
 Hello, I’m ***Mingze Wang***, currently living in Beijing, China.
 I’m a guy who loves basketball and enjoys staying at home.
+My email: wmz20000729@gmail.com / wmz20000729@buaa.edu.cn

 ## 🔥 Recent News
 - *2024.11*: Receiving the  **<font color="red">National Scholarship</font>** is truly something to be happy about!